jozsefcsiza/Esp32-PxMatrix-Spectrum/README.md

 # HARDWARE
 Px Led Panel(P2, P2.5, P3, P5, etc...).
-First you have to make work your led panel.
+First you have to make your led panel to work.
 To setup and troubleshoot visit the following link https://github.com/2dom/PxMatrix

 INMP441 I2S microphone.